rundeck/docs/docs/administration/security/blocklist.md

 # Plugin Blocklist

-The Plugin Blocklist can be used when plugins need to be blocked or prevented from being installed or used for security or other use case situations.
+The Plugin Blocklist can be used when plugins need to be blocked or prevented from being installed or used for security or other use-case situations.
 To use the plugin blocklist, you will need to create a blocklist yaml file in the following format:

 ```yaml
 fileNameEntries: